 Using a psychodynamic approach and drawing upon cognitive behavioral therapy, trauma-focused cognitive behavioral therapy, and mindfulness techniques, I will work with you to identify, explore, and overcome negative thoughts, behaviors, and patterns.
 I believe everyone can benefit from the right therapeutic relationship.
 I seek to provide a safe space, a warm environment, and the clinical support needed to work through the everyday and extraordinary challenges life has in store.

-WHIT WILSON, MA, LPC
+WHIT WILSON, LPC